mysterious-coding/base_entranced/README.md

 Feel free to create a new "issue" with any question/bug report/feature request you may have.
 I will do my best to address your concern promptly.

+# Notice to coders

-Notice to coders: I compile this mod with Debug setting, not Final.
+I compile this mod with Debug setting, not Final.
 There are two crashes when compiling with Final: one occurs occasionally while changing the map and was caused by some code created between builds 85 and 100.
 The other crash is a random rare server crash that tends to happen on Desert 2nd objective.
 Due to auto-initialization, these crashes seem to go away with Debug compile.
 Until these can be fixed, this mod should be compiled with Debug.

+I usually try to include all related commits inside the comments of their related issue, but sometimes I forget to add some patches.
+If you are cherry-picking a feature into your mod, you should double check that your code matches mine to make sure you didn't miss any commits.

 #base_entranced features
 These are unique features for base_entranced.